Generic Name: Minocycline Injection (MIN oh SYE kleen)

 - Vaginal itching or discharge.

-- Raised pressure in the brain has happened with Minocin.
-Most of the time, this will go back to normal after this medicine is stopped.
-Sometimes, loss of eyesight may happen and may not go away even after Minocin is stopped.
+- Raised pressure in the brain has happened with Minocin (minocycline injection).
+Most of the time, this will go back to normal after Minocin (minocycline injection) is stopped.
+Sometimes, loss of eyesight may happen and may not go away even after Minocin (minocycline injection) is stopped.
 Call your doctor right away if you have a headache or eyesight problems like blurred eyesight, seeing double, or loss of eyesight.

 What are some other side effects of Minocin?